Updated for the 2025-2026 admissions cycle.

 Durham, NC

-Essay by Olivia
+Essay by Gavin

 My whole life, I’ve attended the same small, Pre-K-12 school.
 Playing make-believe, the awkwardness of adolescence, finding my passions – it all happened at the same place.
 The [School Redacted] community, then, has been definitive to who I am.